 COVID-19 Response and Information

-The Potter League for Animals remains focused on protecting the health and well-being of the animals in our care, our staff, volunteers, and the community we serve.
+As our community works together to help prevent the spread of COVID-19, the Potter League for Animals is still committed as ever to saving the lives of the animals in our care while also keeping public health and safety a top priority.
+We remain focused on protecting the health and well-being of the animals in our care, our staff, volunteers, and the community we serve.
 We will update this page with any new developments; we appreciate your patience and understanding as we navigate this situation together with the communities we serve.

 What’s Happening at the Potter League for Animals Right Now:

 The Potter League’s Animal Care & Adoption Center is still operating by appointments-only.